 - a.
 Establish what we should look for in the benchmarking process. - b.
 Look for comparable companies. - c.
 Determine the method of data collection. - d.
 Check that there are no deficiencies in performance. - e.
 Projecting future performance. - f.
-Communicate results and achieve acceptance. - g.
-Set goals in processes. - h.
-Plan activities. - i.
+Communicate results and achieve acceptance. - q.
+Set goals in processes. - Plan activities. h. - i.
 Initiate activities and monitor development. - Motivate all involved.